-- 3.2.1-1 Administer the use of the tidelands and submerged lands in a manner consistent with the tidelands trust and all applicable laws. - 3.2.1-2 Promote the use of the Harbor for navigation, fishing, public access, wateroriented recreation and the provision of coastal-dependent uses adjacent to the water in leasing or re-leasing of publicly owned land.
+- 3.2.1-1 Administer the use of the tidelands and submerged lands in a manner consistent with the tidelands trust and all applicable laws. - 3.2.1-2 Promote the use of the Harbor for navigation, fishing, public access, water-oriented recreation and the provision of coastal-dependent uses adjacent to the water in leasing or re-leasing of publicly owned land.
 Commercial uses, incidental to the above uses, are also allowed. - 3.2.1-3 Evaluate and ensure the consistency of the proposed use with the public trust restrictions and the public interest at the time any tideland lease is renegotiated or renewed. - 3.2.1-4 New boating/yacht clubs or associations that require membership and/or fees for enrollment/initiation and/or other recurrent fees (e.g. member dues, assessments, etc.), or any other facilities that operate similarly, on public tidelands, are prohibited.
-Any expansion of existing legally established boating/yacht clubs, associations and/or such clubs that renew or renegotiate their lease on public tidelands shall be required to: 1) remove any existing impediments to public access to and along the bulkhead/waterfront that exist due to the presence of the club; 2) where the club has facilities for banquets, receptions, meetings, luncheons, conferences, seminars and other similar events, make significant portions of the facilities available at all reasonable times to the public (member and non-member) groups, and market the availability of such facilities to the public; 3) within their existing capacity, provide activities at the facilities accessible to the general public throughout the year such as, but not limited to, sailing and navigation classes; sailing and boat racing events, and boating safety classes; 4) offer sailing, navigation, and boating safety classes and boat use and equipment for free and low cost to economically disadvantaged families (to the extent the club has access to such equipment); 5) prohibit membership requirements that discriminate against anyone on the basis of race, color, religion, sex, national origin, sexual orientation or disability.
+Any expansion of existing legally established boating/yacht clubs, associations and/or such clubs that renew or renegotiate their lease on public tidelands shall be required to: 1) allow unrestricted public access to and along the bulkhead/waterfront; 2) make significant portions of the facilities available at all reasonable times to the public (member and non-member) groups for banquets, receptions, meetings, luncheons, conferences, seminars and other similar events, and shall market the facilities as such; 3) provide activities at the facilities accessible to the general public throughout the year such as, but not limited to, sailing and navigation classes; sailing and boat racing events, and boating safety classes; 4) offer sailing, navigation, and boating safety classes and boat use and equipment for free and low cost to economically prohibit membership requirements that disadvantaged families; 5) discriminate against anyone on the basis of race, color, religion, sex, national origin, sexual orientation or disability.